Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Ends of flat surfaces

-The next lemma shows that if a flat end is conformally a punctured disk, then finiteness of volume implies regularity.
-For applications in Section \ref{subsec_finitvolume}, we allow $f$ to have zeros in the assumption: \begin{lemma} Let $f$ be a holomorphic function on $\Omega_0$ and $\alpha>0$ be a constant.
-Then the function $|f(z)|^{2\alpha}$ is $L^1$ if and only if $f(z)$ has a removable singularity or a pole of order less than $1/\alpha$ at $z=0$. \end{lemma} \begin{proof} The statement is elementary to check if $f(z)$ have non-essential singularity at $z=0$, so we only need to show that if $|f(z)|^{2\alpha}$ is $L^1$ then the singularity of $f$ at $z=0$ is not essential.
-To this end, we work with the coordinate $w=1/z$, so that the $L^1$ condition amounts to
+The next lemma shows that when $r=0$, the finiteness of volume also implies regularity.
+For applications in Section \ref{subsec_finitvolume}, we allow $f$ to have zeros: \begin{lemma} Let $f$ be a holomorphic function on the punctured disk $\Omega_0$ and $\alpha>0$ be a constant.
+Then we have $\int_{\Omega_0}|f(z)|^{2\alpha}\dif\mu(z)<+\infty$ (where $\mu$ is the Lebesgue measure on $\mathbb{C}$) if and only if $f(z)$ has a pole of order $<1/\alpha$ at $z=0$. \end{lemma} \begin{proof} The statement is elementary if $f(z)$ have non-essential singularity at $z=0$, so we only need to show that if $|f(z)|^{2\alpha}$ has finite integral then the singularity of $f$ at $z=0$ is not essential.
+To this end, we work with the coordinate $w=1/z$, so that the former condition becomes